WSDOT/WBFL/Readme.md

 * LRFD - Support procedures for the AASHTO LRFD Bridge Design Specification
 * Material - Modeling of engineering materials such as concrete and steel
 * Math - Math routines include equation modeling, root finding, and numerical integration
-* RCCapacity - Nominal flexural capacity calculations for reinforced concrete elements (uniaxial and biaxial analysis)
+* \subpage WBFL_RCCapacity - Nominal flexural capacity calculations for reinforced concrete elements (uniaxial and biaxial analysis)
 * Roark - Closed form beam equations for moment, shear, and deflection based on Roark's Formulas for Stress and Strain
 * Sections - Modeling of structural sections comprised of a variety of materials.
-* Stability - Stability analysis precast concrete girders
+* \subpage WBFL_Stability - Stability analysis precast concrete girders

 ## Getting Started